+We resize images into $64{\times}64$ for cat-vs-dog and CelebA datasets and $32{\times}32$ for the rest.
 Unless otherwise stated, models are trained for 2048 epochs with momentum ($0.9$) SGD and a single cycle of cosine learning rate decay~\citep{loshchilov2016sgdr}.
 L2 weight regularization with coefficient of $0.0003$ is applied.
 We use scikit-learn~\citep{scikit-learn} implementation of OC-SVMs with default value of $\nu$.
 We use $\gamma\,{=}\,\nicefrac{10}{|f| \cdot\mathrm{Var}(f)}$, which is 10 times larger than the default value for kernel OC-SVM.
 Same value of $\gamma$ is used for KDE.
 We use scikit-learn implementation of Gaussian mixture model using a single component for Gaussian density estimator (GDE).
 No hyperparameters are tuned for GDE.
 Finally, all experiments are conducted using TensorFlow~\citep{abadi2016tensorflow}.

 Other hyperparameters, such as learning rate or the MLP projection head depth, are cross-validated using small labeled data.
 While this may violate the assumption of one-class classification, supervised model selection is inevitable for deep learning models as their behaviors may be largely dependent on hyperparameters.
 To this end, we use 10\% of inlier ($500$) and the same number of outlier examples of CIFAR-10 for hyperparameter selection, and use the same set of hyperparameters to test methods on other datasets, which could demonstrate the algorithm robustness.
 Learning rate ${\in}\{0.1,0.03,0.01,0.003,0.001\}$ and the depth ${\in}\{0,\cdots,8\}$ of an MLP projection head are tuned for all methods.
 In addition, the temperature $\tau{\in}\{1,0.5,0.2,0.1\}$ and the batch size ${\in}\{2^n,n=3,...,9\}$ of contrastive loss are tuned.
 To this end, we train all models across all datasets using the same hyperparameter configurations, such as learning rate of $0.01$, projection head of depth $8$ ($[512{\times}8,128]$), temperature $\tau$ of $0.2$, or batch size of $32$.